davis-b/follow/README.md

 > follow file1.c dir/file2.zig another-file.txt echo write event detected at %f '&&' echo command 2

 User opens dir/file2.zig with write permissions, and then closes the file.
+This happens when you save a file in most text editors.
 Output would be:

 	write event detected at dir/file2.zig